jrolstad/domain-landing-site/README.md

-# domain-landing-site
+#Domain Landing Site
-Code for a domain landing page
+Code to run as a landing page for domains that have not been built out yet

+# Dependencies
+* Bootstrap